stuartjwright/fantasy-football-app/report/040-requirements.md

     * They are already the highest bidder.
     * They have too many players from one club (e.g. Liverpool).
     * They have too many players in one position (e.g. defender).
-* The auction can only end once all participants have completed a full squad of players as defined by the rules.
+* The auction can only end once all participants have completed a full squad of players as defined by the league rules.

 ## Additional Features